James Watt: Personality

-A more excllent and amikable man in all the relations of life I believe never existed.
+A more excellent and amiable man in all the relations of life I believe never existed.

 Watt was a prolific correspondent.
 During his years in Cornwall, he wrote long letters to Boulton several times per week.
 He was averse to publishing his results in, for example, the Philosophical Transactions of the Royal Society however, and instead preferred to communicate his ideas in patents.
 He was an excellent draughtsman.